SuaMusica/stac/website/docs/widgets/card.md

 # Card

-The Mirai Card allows you to build a Flutter Card widget using JSON.
+The Stac Card allows you to build a Flutter Card widget using JSON.
 To know more about the Card widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/Card-class.html).

 ## Properties